n0thhhing/ts-capstone/README.md

 0x1008 0c 05 13 d5 .... msr dbgdtrtx_el0, x12
 */

+// dump

+// The `dump` function disassembles a binary file
+// provided as input, printing the instructions
+// it contains to the console.
+It iterates through
+// the file, printing each instruction while
+// optionally skipping invalid bytes.
+Note this
+// is notreally that fast and i recommend
+// not doing this for large files. cs.dump("path/to/bin", true /* default */)

 // close

 // this closes the Capstone instance, because we
 // are binding c to JS we now have to free unused
 // values, JS usually has garbage collection
 // but C does not, so we have to free the
-// cs instance from memory manually
+// capstone instance from memory manually
 // after it's no longer in use. cs.close();
 ```

-you can also take a look at the [tests](src/tests)
+you can also take a look at the [tests](src/tests) for more specific examples.

 ## Constants

 if you would like to see all the options and capstone
 constants, you can find them in either the [capstone.ts](src/capstone.ts)
-file or the [typescript file](src/arch) (arch/\<arch>.ts) for things like register ids, options,
+file or the [typescript file](src/arch) (arch/\<arch>.ts) for things like
-error codes, groups, opcodes, manifest constants, insns, ect
+register ids, options, error codes, groups, opcodes,
+manifest constants, insns, ect

 ## Compatibility